facebook/react-native/docs/QuickStart-GettingStarted.md

 #### React Native Command Line Tools

-The React Native command line tools allow you to easily create and initialize projects, etc.
+Use Node's package manager to install the React Native command line tools.
+These will allow you to easily create your first React Native project.

 ```
 npm install -g react-native-cli